Visiting Grand Teton in February

 Use our guide to find other times of year to visit if you want to do summer activities like hiking and kayaking: best time to visit Grand Teton National Park.

-Services at Grand Teton in February
+Grand Teton Services in February

 Grand Teton is open 24 hours, every day of the year.
 In February, most of the park roads and services are closed.
 Check the Grand Teton website for more information.
+Campgrounds and lodges are closed so you’ll need to stay in nearby Jackson.

 February Weather at Grand Teton